yeti-code/GCP-Genie/README.md

 # Setup script

 I have included a "setup.sh" file in the GitHub repo.
 This can be run if you do not want to manually install the tools or Go.
 Beware though, depending on your setup, the script may not work perfectly.
 So please "RTFM", and just modify the script as you see fit.

+I recommend exiting the current shell or logging off after you modify any .bashrc or .profile files.